xiyu1984/Blog/docs/Multi-Chain Events.md

 Nomad bridge has been attacked when they are making an update.
 The attack happened on target chain and the main reason is the code vulnerability which somehow relates to the uncrigorous of solidity.
 That is the default value of any undefined element of `mapping`.
 * Analysis
    * Technical principle of Nomad
       * The key Certification: The signature of an `Updater` governed by Nomad.
 The updater is selected by Nomad itself, and any chain engaged with Nomad trust the updater's signature of the message root(a Merkle tree root constructed by cross-chain messages).
 The root is composited with messages to be sent as the Merkle leaf on the source chain, and the `Updater` is only signing to let target chains trust the root.
-So actually, it's a centralized solution.
+So actually, it sacrifices decentralization.
    * Reason of the attack:
       * Insecure access control to `process`, which can invoke assets transferring.
 And abusing of undefined values in Solidity `mapping`:
 ![1659428386465](https://user-images.githubusercontent.com/83746881/182327510-16d760be-79c2-453d-8c9b-dd40fc5352bc.png)